All the Bright Places (film): Plot

 Theodore Finch and Violet Markey are two teenagers who live unhappily in a small Indiana town.
-She is quietly dealing with survivor's guilt after the death of her sister Eleanor and he is a loner, called a freak by other students.
+She is quietly dealing with survivor's guilt after the death of her sister Eleanor and he is a depressed loner, called a freak by other students.

 Finch and Violet meet on the bridge where Eleanor died in a car crash nine months earlier.
 Violet survived the crash, and has not been in a car since.
 She finds herself standing on the edge of the bridge on what would have been Eleanor's nineteenth birthday.
 Finch, out for a run, sees Violet perched on the edge looking in and climbs up next to her, talking her down from a possible suicide.

 Finch begins a partnership with an initially reluctant Violet for a school project that requires the students to explore Indiana together.
 He looks her up on Facebook, researches her sister's car accident, reads through Violet's old writing, and chats with her online.
 Finch and Violet travel around Indiana to see sites chosen by him for the project.

 Violet refuses to travel by car, so they bike to the highest point in Indiana.
 However, to visit a miniature roller coaster too far away to bike to, she agrees to get in Finch's car.
 Violet returns to writing, for the first time since Eleanor's death.
 He helps her talk about her sister, which no one else had managed to do.
 Violet slowly begins to heal and they fall in love.

 Violet notices Finch's occasionally strange behavior.
 He sometimes disappears for days.
 One day, while they are swimming at the Blue Hole, Finch disappears under the water.
 By the time he resurfaces, Violet is distraught and forces him to tell her more about himself, threatening to leave if he doesn't.
 Finch reveals that he had been physically abused by his father, who sometimes got into "dark moods", and periodically comes close to drowning himself as a means of feeling in control.